dionyziz/marabu-course/docs/protocol.md

 All valid chains must extend genesis.
 Each block must have a timestamp which is later than its predecessor.

-The `nonce` value for this block is the SHA256 hash of the following (linebreak terminated) string:
+The `nonce` value for this block is the SHA256 hash of the following string:

-"The Guardian Science 4 Jun 2021: SpaceX rocket heads to ISS with squid, toothpaste and avocados"
+> The Guardian Science 4 Jun 2021: SpaceX rocket heads to ISS with squid, toothpaste and avocados

 The `txids` in a block may contain one coinbase transaction.
 This transaction must be the first in the txids.
 That transaction has no inputs.
 It has exactly one output which generates 50 * 10^9 new coins.